 Lustig had rented a limousine and invited the men for a tour of the tower.
 Lustig identified the most socially and financially insecure target, Andre Poisson, who desperately wanted to join the ranks of the Parisian business elite.
 In the end, Poisson was indeed the con’s dearest victim – he not only paid for the 7,000 tons of scrap iron but also gave the con man a bribe of $70,000.
 Lustig correctly predicted that Poisson would be too humiliated to report the fraud.

 Ever seen Catch Me If You Can?
 Here’s the film’s larger-than-life inspiration.

-Just after learning that his parents were divorcing, 16-year-old Frank William Abagnale Jr. left home with a small bag of belongings, including a cheque book, and headed to New York’s Grand Central Station.
-Standing 1.8m (6 feet) tall and passing as a twenty-something, Abagnale changed one digit on his driver’s license to increase his age to 26.
-Frustrated with his income, he started writing cheques that bounced.
+Just after learning that his parents were divorcing, 16-year-old Frank William Abagnale Jr. left home with a small bag of belongings, including a check book, and headed to New York’s Grand Central Station.
+Standing 6 feet (1.8 m) tall and passing as a twenty-something, Abagnale changed one digit on his driver’s license to increase his age to 26.
+Frustrated with his income, he started writing checks that bounced.
 Police were already searching for him as a runaway, so Abagnale fled to Miami.